michaelmusty/.dotfiles/ISSUES.markdown

 *   man(1) completion doesn't work on OpenBSD as manpath(1) isn't a thing on that system; need to find some way of finding which manual directories should be searched at runtime, if there is one
+*   The Makefile scripts are unwieldy in places; would be nicer to have them call a shell script in a subdirectory, maybe "test"